 Wu Xie realizes belatedly that the mob may have been after the writings on the scroll rather than the artifact itself.

-Needing all the help he can get, he assembles a team that includes Chen Cheng Cheng (Sun Yao Qi), another descendant of Old Nine Gates, Wu San Ye (Zhang Zhi Yao), Wu Xie's uncle and an expert in the field, Xiao Ge, an enigmatic warrior, Pan Zi (Wei Wei), a veteran fighter and High Shao, a tech genius as they embark on an expedition to discover the lost tomb.
+Needing all the help he can get, he assembles a team that includes Chen Cheng Cheng (Sun Yao Qi), another descendant of Old Nine Gates, Wu San Ye (Ken Chang), Wu Xie’s uncle and an expert in the field, Xiao Ge, an enigmatic warrior, Pan Zi (Wei Wei), a veteran fighter and High Shao, a tech genius as they embark on an expedition to discover the lost tomb.

 First Impressions: The Lost Tomb transpires after The Mystic Nine and it revolves around the grandchildren of the original members of the Old Nine Gates.

-Li Yi Feng, Tiffany Tang Yan and Zhang Zhi Yao from Legend of Fragrance reunite to film The Lost Tomb, which is no coincidence since H&R Century Pictures helmed both projects in addition to Sword of Legends and Legend of Chusen, all of which are starring Li Yi Feng.
+Li Yi Feng, Tiffany Tang Yan and Ken Chang from Legend of Fragrance reunite to film The Lost Tomb, which is no coincidence since H&R Century Pictures helmed both projects in addition to Sword of Legends and Legend of Chusen, all of which are starring Li Yi Feng.

 If not for the desire to see this before The Mystic Nine, I probably wouldn’t have endured the remainder of the show that managed to stay disconnected throughout its entire run.
 The supposedly high-flying action sequences felt like mere movements on screen and even the appearance of a Sadako-like creature sent zero shivers down my spine.